Hanif Farhan Azman: Senior

 In October 2020, he was selected for the Brunei national football team for the first time.
 He made his unofficial Brunei debut in a 1–3 defeat to Sabah FC on 6 September 2023.
 His first cap came when he was a second-half substitute in a 0–6 defeat at the hands of Indonesia at the second leg of the 2026 World Cup qualification matches held in Bandar Seri Begawan on 17 October 2023.
 He made two further appearances for the Wasps at the 2024 FIFA Series held in Saudi Arabia against both Bermuda and Vanuatu.

 In June 2024, Farhan played the whole 180 minutes in two friendly matches against Sri Lanka held in Bandar Seri Begawan.
 The Wasps claimed 1–0 victories in both matches.
 Later in early September, he was selected for the 2027 AFC Asian Cup play-offs for the qualification round against Macau in a two-legged affair.
 He made two appearances, starting the match in the second leg away in Taipa where Brunei won 1–0 on the night and 4–0 on aggregate, making them progress to the third round of the 2027 Asian Cup qualification.
 A month later, he took the field twice against Timor-Leste at the 2024 ASEAN Championship qualification, but this time the Wasps failed to advance to the tournament proper, losing 0–1 on aggregate.

 Farhan was selected to go to Qatar in March 2025 for the first fixture of the 2027 AFC Asian Cup qualification, against group favourites Lebanon who have to play their home games in a neutral venue.
 He made the starting lineup in midfield supporting Abdul Hariz Herman and Azwan Saleh.
 The Wasps were defeated by a score of 5–0 to their Middle Eastern opposition.

 In June 2025, Farhan made the starting lineup for both the friendly against Sri Lanka held in Thailand and the 2027 AFC Asian Cup qualification fixture against Bhutan.
 Although going down 1–0 at Bangkok, the Wasps rallied to a 2–1 victory at the Hassanal Bolkiah National Stadium where Farhan assisted the first goal for Nazirrudin Ismail as the set-piece taker.
 The following October, Farhan kept his place in the Wasps' centre midfield in a 0–2 home defeat at the hands of Yemen.
 On 18 November, Farhan played from the start against Lebanon at home for the fifth game of the 2027 Asian Cup qualifying and lasted the whole match in a 0–3 loss.
+He kept his place as a starter in the final qualifier away against Bhutan on 31 March 2026 which finished 2–1 to the South Asians.